Nextiva / Blog / Customer Experience

 Relevant team members should have convenient access to call recordings as needed while still ensuring the audio files’ security.
 Authorized personnel should receive training on how to access the recordings, how to choose which recordings to listen to, and what they can learn from them.

-When sharing call recordings with team members or call centers, you can use snippets of the call to protect the customer’s identity and sensitive information while still using the call for training purposes.
+When sharing call recordings with team members or call centers, you can use snippets to protect the customer’s identity and sensitive information while still using the call for training purposes.

 When sharing call recordings, you can use snippets of the call to protect the customer’s identity and sensitive information